 Scholarly Commons Citation

 Pitofsky, Robert; Patterson, Donna; and Hooks, Jonathan, "The Essential Facilities Doctrine Under United States Antitrust Law" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 346.
+346.